 Direct Chauffeur Line Limited (Company No: 03696760, Registered Address: 308 High Street, Croydon, Surrey, CR0 1NG) is a Chartered Insurance Broker who is authorised and regulated by the Financial Conduct Authority (FCA).
 Our permitted business is arranging general insurance contracts.
-We are licensed under the Consumer Credit Act and the Data Protection Act.
+We are licensed under the Consumer Credit Act and the General Data Protection Regulation (GDPR).

 Who regulates us?